 What is Rosca de Reyes Typically Made Of?

-The traditional Three Kings bread has many ingredients similar to those used when making sweet bread.
+The traditional Three Kings bread has many ingredients similar to sweet bread.
 You typically use all-purpose flour, yeast, eggs, sugar, butter, and more.
 However, it is a longer process, so people don’t usually bake their own Rosca bread.
 Instead, they order it from their local bakery days in advance.

 But living in Florida, it is harder to find a bakery that makes this delicious treat.
 That’s why I decided to make an easy Rosca de Reyes Bun recipe I could do with my kids.
-So I can share a longstanding family tradition while teaching my kids about their Latin roots.
+So I can share a Día de Reyes family tradition while teaching my kids about their Latin roots.
 These buns are easy to make and taste like a Rosca de Reyes.
-And the best part, having this holiday dessert ready in minutes!
+And the best part is having this holiday dessert ready in minutes!

 Easy Rosca de Reyes Buns Recipe: